drowe67/phasenn/README.md

 Sinusoidal codecs require a suitable set of the sinusoidal harmonic phases for each frame that is synthesised.
 This work aims to generate the sinusoid phases from amplitude information using NNs, in order to develop a block based NN synthesis engine based on sinusoidal coding.

+## Literature Review (November 2020)

+Since I started this work in August 2019, several papers have appeared with teams using sinusoidal speech production models with Neural Nets [1][2][3]:
+1. They use mixed harmonic sinusoid plus noise.
+1. When trained on a single female speaker, high speech quality is obtained.
+However so far it seems limit to single speakers, which is OK for "copy synthesis", but not codecs where speaker Independence is important.
+Also males are much more sensitive to phase.
+1. They use NN to train DSP components such as filters - similar to the phase NN work her, where I am using a freq domain all pass filter to model phase.
+1. Low CPU complexity using feed forward/block based/freq domain rather than autoregressive NNs.
+1. In some cases F0 (pitch) is also estimated using NNs.

 ## Status (Dec 2019)

-Sucessful synthesis of sinusoidal phases for voiced speech using NNs.
+Successful synthesis of sinusoidal phases for voiced speech using NNs.
-Quality similar to DSP based techniques (e.g. Hilbert Trasforms, sampling LPC filter phase).
+Quality similar to DSP based techniques (e.g. Hilbert Transforms, sampling LPC filter phase).

 ## Challenges